vidkuralt/vidkuralt.github.io/_pages/about.md

   - /about.html
 ---

-I am a scientist and entrepreneur, building artificial intelligence technologies to power breakthroughs in biology and medicine.I am a pharmacy researcher and PhD student, exploring drug discovery through medicinal chemistry, computational modeling and machine learning.
+I am a scientist and entrepreneur, building artificial intelligence technologies to power breakthroughs in biology and medicine.
+I am a pharmacy researcher and PhD student, exploring drug discovery through medicinal chemistry, computational modeling and machine learning.

 **Short Bio**